 One of the greatest tests of fortitude for a youngster is putting one’s hands in the air during a roller coaster.
 The handlebar in front of the seat is a safety net, a sense of control.
 Hold onto it and you might feel further from danger.
 Let go and you are inviting unnecessary risk into your ride.

 There are a lot of things in the adult world that take the place of the metaphorical handlebar.
 Money.
 Sex.
 Power.
 It is there, right in front of us every day.
+Impossible to ignore.
 The world puts it in place to help us feel more comfortable.
 To give us a sense of control.
 And if the ride gets wild, we hold onto it with white knuckles.

 Our life on earth is a short ride.
 It comes with twists and turns, surprises and drops.
 Holding the handlebar won’t change the ride.
 It won’t prevent the twists, the turns or the drops.
+It might make us feel more in control but it won’t fundamentally change the ride.
+If we adopt a true perspective, however, it can add to the fun.